Source code for message_ix_models.model.structure

 from iam_units import registry

-from sdmx.model.v21 import Annotation, Code, Codelist
+from sdmx.model.common import Code, Codelist

 from message_ix_models.util import load_package_data, package_data_path